 Spacing: 2 to 3 inches apart, 2 to 3 feet between rows

 This frost-hardy, early-season vegetable is grown wherever cool weather of sufficient duration exists.
 To enjoy fresh garden peas at their best, pick the pods when they are plump, then shell and eat the sweet, juicy seeds immediately.
-These green legumes are chock-full of vitamins A, B, C and K and offer super-sized portions of protein, fiber, minerals and anti-oxidants.
+These green legumes are packed full of vitamins A, B, C and K, and offer super-sized portions of protein, fiber, minerals and antioxidants.

 Allow 2-3 inches between plants.
-For bush peas, space rows 2 feet apart; plant climbing varieties in rows 3 feet apart or in double rows 6-8 inches apart with a trellis.
+For bush peas, space rows 2 feet apart; plant climbing varieties in rows 3 feet apart or in double rows 6-8 inches apart with a pea trellis for support.
 Allow 3 feet between each double row.
-A layer of compost worked into the soil at planting time will provide plenty of nutrients and mulching the surface of the soil will prevent moisture loss.
+A layer of compost worked into the soil at planting time will provide plenty of nutrients, and mulching the surface of the soil will prevent moisture loss.

 Peas are ready to pick about three weeks after flowers appear.
 Harvest plump peas that are just beginning to appear bumpy; if the pods are discolored or shriveled, they are past their prime.
 Harvest daily to keep the plants productive.
 Allow 55 to 75 days from seed to harvest.